-Low testosterone – a problem that each and every man would like to prevent at any cost.
-But the truth is low testosterone is affecting men more and morel
+Low testosterone - a problem that each and every man would like to prevent at any cost.
+But the truth is that no man is safe.

 Testosterone deficiency is like a silent epidemic, so how do you know if you have low testosterone?